-The most impractical technique may be the mention of a bird – any modern child knows that the bird in the camera “died long ago” and will not fly out anywhere.
-It is much more practical to lift your index finger up and tell your know-it-all that the lens will fly out of the camera now.
+The most impractical technique may be the mention of a bird - any modern child knows that the bird in the camera "died long ago" and will not fly out anywhere.
+It is much more practical to lift your index finger and tell your know-it-all that the lens will fly out of the camera now.

 It is also unwise practice to mention cheese.
 In my experience, the mention of this fermented milk product leads to a corresponding fermented smile.
-Besides, a smile and a happy expression are two big differences.
+Besides, a smile and a happy expression are two significant differences.

 Besides smiles, there are other ways to make your photo light and joyful.
-Before talking about them, I would like to note that a good photograph is that is harmonious as a whole.
-Therefore, if you are upset or scared by something, the little one is depicted against a cheerful background, then the picture will cause bewilderment and sympathy.
+Before talking about them, I would like to note that a good photograph is harmonious as a whole.
+Therefore, if you are upset or scared by something, the little one is depicted against a bright background, then the picture will cause bewilderment and sympathy.
 Examples of such photographs are pictures of a frightened child holding a monkey or a boa constrictor, taken in a circus or zoo.

 Yellow visually creates a joyful mood.
 At the same time, my dear mothers, take a look around right now, do you see a lot of bright yellow objects?
 As you can see, not that much.
 Therefore, let this color be present in your photo: against the background, in the form of a toy in the hands of a baby (you can buy it on Amazon - See it here), and even better - on clothes.

 In the latter case, the calm background tone itself will "push" your child forward, thanks to the properties mentioned above.
 By applying this technique, you will not only get a photo of positive energy but also competently solve the problem of compositional construction of color spots, separating your child, the main subject of photography, from the background.

 Bright, sunny photos usually give the viewer a pleasant feeling instead of gray and cloudy ones.
 Therefore, the weather when taking a picture of your baby will significantly affect the photo's mood and to a much greater extent than you think.